jeongbaebang/async-wave/README-US.md

 - callbacks: An array of callback functions to be executed in the then method.
 - option (optional): An optional object that provides the following callback functions:
+  - onBefore: A function that runs before the promise starts.
+This function must be passed to the async function.
   - onError: A function triggered when the promise reaches a rejected state.
   - onSuccess: A function triggered when the promise reaches a resolved state.
 The result of the last promise is passed as an argument to this function.
   - onSettled: A function triggered when the promise reaches either a resolved or a rejected state.